|

 Ensure workers are

-trained and authorized to use portable hand tools.
-Coordinate training as necessary (contact
+trained and authorized to use portable hand tools; coordinate training as

 ·